 Atomic Physics and Optical Science

-The Atomic Physics and Optical Science Group consists of 5 Research Fellows and 1 adjunct Research Fellow.
-The research fields cover: (1) Development of intense ultrafast lasers and their applications in high-field physics, plasma physics, and nonlinear optics; (2) development of light-based methods for fabricating materials and controlling bio-organisms and their applications; (3) Quantum optics and quantum information science based on cold atoms and solid-state spins in diamond.
-(4) Quantum computing and simulation based on Rydberg-interacting neutral atoms.
+The Atomic Physics and Optical Science Group consists of 5 Research Fellows and 2 adjunct Research Fellows.
+The research fields cover: (1) Quantum optics and quantum information science based on cold atoms and solid-state spins in diamond.
+(2) Quantum computing and simulation based on Rydberg-interacting neutral atoms.
+(3) Atomic physics for quantum metrology, continuous atom laser and continuous optical clock.
+(4) Atom interferometer and quantum control of atoms in optical lattices.
 (5) Theoretical and experimental studies on ultracold atomic gases, including superfluidity, synthetic gauge fields, and spinor condensates.

 The adjunct faculty, Sungkit Yip is devoted to theoretical investigations of superconductivity and ultra-cold atomic gases, especially multi-component bosonic and fermionic systems, superfluidity and pairing in fermionic atoms, quantum magnetism in optical lattices and other strongly correlated phenomena.
 He is in collaboration with Yu-Ju Lin and Ming-Shien Chang.